eclipse-platform/eclipse.platform/docs/FAQ/FAQ_What_is_the_Eclipse_Foundation.md

 FAQ What is the Eclipse Foundation?
 ===================================

-Please see the Eclipse Foundation pages on the Eclipse.org website: [https://www.eclipse.org/org/foundation/](https://www.eclipse.org/org/foundation/)
+Please see the Eclipse Foundation pages on the [Eclipse.org website](https://www.eclipse.org/org/foundation/)